 19 Oct 2021

 In 1985, Chuck D emerged onto the hip-hop scene as part of the politically fuelled group, Public Enemy.
-As a graphic design student from Long Island, a chance meeting with a handful of students ended with the release of Yo!
+As a graphic design major from Long Island, a chance meeting with a handful of students ended with the release of Yo!
 Bum Rush the Show, an album that altered the landscape of hip-hop music forever.
-Many of the lyrics within the album - deemed 'too much' by radio DJs - were penned by Chuck D. Three decades later, Chuck D is a multi-platinum recording artist, recipient of a Grammy Lifetime Achievement Award, an educator, activist and celebrated visual artist.
+Three decades later, Chuck D is a multi-platinum recording artist, recipient of a Grammy Lifetime Achievement Award, an educator, activist and celebrated visual artist.

 Genesis is proud to announce the first official book of his artwork.
 Accompanied by a perceptive, insightful commentary composed by the finest mind in hip-hop, Chuck D guides the reader through his thought process and inspirations, sharing anecdotes and discussing the connotations behind his striking, one-of-a-kind pieces of art.